 We may share and disclose Personal Data to the following types of third parties and for the following purposes:

-- To comply with laws – We may disclose information to a third party where we are legally required to do so in order to comply with any applicable law, regulation, legal process or governmental request;
+- Compliance with Laws – We may disclose information to a third party where we are legally required to do so in order to comply with any applicable law, regulation, legal process or governmental request;

-- To protect our legal rights – We may also disclose information where we believe it necessary in order to protect or exercise, establish or defend our legal rights;
+- Protection of our legal rights – We may also disclose information where we believe it necessary in order to protect or exercise, establish or defend our legal rights;

-- To advisors – In individual instances, we may share Personal Data with professional advisers acting as processors or joint controllers, including lawyers, bankers, auditors and insurers based in countries in which we operate, who provide consultancy, banking, legal, insurance and accounting services, but only to the extent we are legally obliged to share or have a legitimate interest in sharing your Personal Data;
+- Receiving Professional Advice – In individual instances, we may share Personal Data with professional advisers acting as processors or joint controllers, including lawyers, bankers, auditors and insurers based in countries in which we operate, who provide consultancy, banking, legal, insurance and accounting services, but only to the extent we are legally obliged to share or have a legitimate interest in sharing your Personal Data;

 PART III.
 INTERNATIONAL TRANSFERS, SECURITY AND DATA RETENTION